MARYLAND DEPARTMENT OF EMERGENCY MANAGEMENT

 PROGRAM MANAGEMENT OFFICE

-On December 14, 2022, the Program Management Office was formed.
+On December 14, 2022, the Program Management Office was formed under the Mission Support Directorate.

 The Office provides centralized, tailored project and program management support to all areas of the Department. of Emergency Management For the Department, the Office coordinates and leads the standardization of business and financial processes and, for senior leadership, it creates programmatic and financial business intelligence.
 The Office also monitors and controls the Department's federal award portfolio for homeland security and emergency management.

-The Program Management Office oversees the Grants Management Branch.
+Under the Program Management Office is the Grants Management Branch.

 GRANTS MANAGEMENT BRANCH